You are here

-The Academy of Science and Engineering was established in 2002 by Dean James P. Riehl to publicly recognize distinguished alumni and special friends of Swenson College who have distinguished themselves through commitment and leadership in their chosen profession.
+The Academy of Science and Engineering was established by Dean James P. Riehl to publicly recognize distinguished alumni and special friends of Swenson College who have distinguished themselves through commitment and leadership in their chosen profession.
 It is the highest honor bestowed by the Swenson College of Science and Engineering.
 We have more than 15,000 alumni and each year a handful are nominated by their departments for induction into the Academy of Science and Engineering.
 Since its inception, 68 members have been inducted into the Academy.